Vitamins, minerals and supplements for hearing problems

 This antioxidant that your body makes on its own decreases with age, per the Mayo Clinic.
 Research suggests that it may reduce blood pressure, decrease migraines, improve physical performance, and deliver other benefits as well, according to the Mayo Clinic.

 And when it comes to hearing, a 2010 study found that supplementing with CoQ10 “may have beneficial effects in the treatment of sudden sensorineural hearing loss.”

 Ginkgo biloba, which derives from a tree, is a bestseller in the supplement aisle, according to Mount Sinai.
-And, it’s “the most studied dietary supplement in tinnitus treatment,” according to an article in Tinnitus Today, a publication from the American Tinnitus Association (ATA).
+And, it’s “the most studied dietary supplement in tinnitus treatment,” according to a 2018 out-of-print article in Tinnitus Today, a publication from the American Tinnitus Association (ATA).

 Despite all this research, there’s no clarion call to turn to this supplement for tinnitus, since some clinical trials have shown a positive effect from taking it, while others have shown no effect at all, per Tinnitus Today.